lambdastack/lambdastack/docs/home/howto/CLUSTER.md

 6. Finally, start the deployment with:

     ```shell
-    lscli apply -f newcluster.yml --no-infra --offline-requirements /requirementsoutput/
+    lambdastack apply -f newcluster.yml --no-infra --offline-requirements /requirementsoutput/
     ```

     This will create the inventory for Ansible based on the component/machine definitions made inside the `newcluster.yml` and let Ansible deploy it.
-Note that the `--no-infra` is important since it tells LScli to skip the Terraform part.
-The `--offline-requirements` tells LScli it is an air-gapped installation and to use the  `/requirementsoutput/` requirements folder prepared in steps 1 and 2 as source for all requirements.
+Note that the `--no-infra` is important since it tells LambdaStack to skip the Terraform part.
+The `--offline-requirements` tells LambdaStack it is an air-gapped installation and to use the  `/requirementsoutput/` requirements folder prepared in steps 1 and 2 as source for all requirements.

 ## How to create an LambdaStack cluster using custom system repository and Docker image registry

-LambdaStack has the ability to use external repository and image registry during `lscli apply` execution.
+LambdaStack has the ability to use external repository and image registry during `lambdastack apply` execution.

 Custom urls need to be specified inside the `configuration/shared-config` document, for example: